jeybs/FlutterFirebase/README.md

 1. This Project is using auto_route package
  - run 'flutter packages pub run build_runner build' every new pages/screens created

+2, This project is using freezed package
+ - run 'flutter pub run build_runner build --delete-conflicting-outputs' to generate freezed files

 [//]: # (A few resources to get you started if this is your first Flutter project:)

 [//]: # ()